History of salt: Ancient world

 During the late Roman Empire and throughout the Middle Ages salt was a precious commodity carried along the salt roads into the heartland of the Germanic tribes.
 Caravans consisting of as many as forty thousand camels traversed four hundred miles of the Sahara bearing salt to inland markets in the Sahel, sometimes trading salt for slaves: Timbuktu was a noted salt and slave market.

 Salt in Chinese history was both a driver of technological development and a stable source of revenue for the imperial government.

-In Ethiopia, since during and likely before the Axumite period and until the 20th century, blocks of salt called amoleh were carved from the salt pans of the Afar Depression, especially around Lake Afrera, then carried by camel west to Atsbi and Ficho in the highland, whence traders distributed them throughout the rest of Ethiopia, as far south as the Kingdom of Kaffa.
+In Ethiopia, since during and likely before the Axumite period and until the 20th century, blocks of salt called amoleh were carved from the salt pans of the Afar Depression, especially around Lake Afrera, then carried by camel west to Atsbi and Ficho in the Ethiopian Highlands, whence traders distributed them throughout the rest of Ethiopia, as far south as the Kingdom of Kaffa.
 These salt blocks served as a form of currency.

+Polynesians settling the Hawaiian Islands independently developed ways of extracting dry salt (paʻakai, lit. "seawater solid") from pans (loʻi paʻakai) which they use not just as a separate condiment of food (compared to those back in tropical island chains further south that directly condiment their food with miti) but also to preserve recently caught fish.
+These native salt industries flourished in Āliamanu/Āliapaʻakai and Kawaihae in Hawaiʻi, as well as Hanapēpē in Kauaʻi; only those in Hanapēpē remain to this day.